mandymccabe/Final_Project/README.md

 ## Machine Learning
 We are using the SciKitLearn library to create a logistic regression classifier.
 We train, test, and split the data using random_state and then test our accuracy score.

-## Dashboard
-We intend to use Tableau to display our findings and present our data visualization dashboard to the class.
-There will be two views.
-One view will be interactive and allow the user to filter the graphs by using the text filters or clicking within the graphs.
-The other will display the heatmaps showing how the most influentials questions for machine learning were answered comparted to the political stance of the respondent.

 # Data Exploration
 ## What did we look at?
 - Number of rows of data